krmarshall/TotalWarhammerDataParser/README.md

 ## How To Use

-- Ensure an updated version of rpfm_cli.exe exists in ./rpfm and updated schemas are downloaded
+- Ensure an updated version of rpfm_cli.exe exists in ./bins and updated schemas are downloaded
 - Check absolute file paths in ./bins/copySource.bat and ./src/exportTables.js
-- Make sure all mods are downloaded
+- Make sure all mods are downloaded in steam
 - npm run fullBuild (fullBuildProd if you dont care about pretty printed json)
 - Extracted character skill trees and images will be in the ./output and ./output_img folders as parsed json and webp's